Aftab-web-dev/Aftab-web-dev/README.md

 # 💫 About Me:
-Hi, I'm Aftab, a passionate developer specializing in React and React Native with Expo.
-My expertise lies in crafting intuitive and visually appealing user interfaces.
-I love the challenge of building UI components that are not only functional but also enhance the overall user experience.
-Whether it's designing a sleek mobile app or a responsive web application, I enjoy every step of the process, from conceptualizing and prototyping to coding and refining.
-Let's create something amazing together!
+I'm a passionate Software Developer specializing in React, React Native (Expo), and the MERN stack.I build scalable web and mobile applications using modern frameworks, including Next.js, Express, and MongoDB.
+I enjoy turning ideas into functional, user-friendly digital products and continuously improving my skills.!

 ## 🌐 Socials: